 Step 4: Satisfy Octets and Form Multiple Bonds

-However, after assigning these lone pairs to nitrogen, we find that the carbon atom only has 4 electrons around it (2 from the H-C bond and 2 from the C-N single bond).
-Carbon needs 8 electrons for a stable octet.
-Since we have no more electrons to add as lone pairs, we must form multiple bonds by moving lone pairs from the nitrogen atom to create additional bonds with carbon.
+These remaining 6 electrons must then be distributed as lone pairs to satisfy the octet rule for as many atoms as possible.
+Hydrogen already has its duplet satisfied with the single bond to carbon (2 electrons).
+Nitrogen is the next atom to consider, being more electronegative than carbon.
+With 6 remaining electrons, we can place all three lone pairs (6 electrons) on the nitrogen atom.
+This gives nitrogen 2 electrons from the single bond plus 6 electrons from the lone pairs, totaling 8 electrons, thus fulfilling its octet.
+However, after assigning these lone pairs to nitrogen, we examine the carbon atom.
+Carbon currently only has 4 electrons around it (2 from the H-C bond and 2 from the C-N single bond).
+Carbon requires 8 electrons for a stable octet according to the octet rule.
+Since we have no more electrons to add as lone pairs, we must form multiple bonds.
+This is achieved by moving lone pairs from the more electronegative atom (nitrogen) to create additional bonds with the less electronegative atom (carbon).
 Nitrogen currently has three lone pairs.
-If we shift two of these lone pairs to form two more bonds between carbon and nitrogen, we will end up with a triple bond.
+If we shift two of these lone pairs from nitrogen to form two more bonds between carbon and nitrogen, we will create a triple bond between C and N.

 Step 5: The Final Lewis Structure for HCN